 Social Finance Implementation Funding

-Organizations that have participated in an Innoweave Social Finance workshop and are clear on the money that they require, how they will repay it, the assistance that they require (e.g. to confirm feasibility/complete an application) are invited to apply for Innoweave Social Finance Implementation Funding.
+Organizations that are clear on the money that they require, how they will repay it, the assistance that they require (e.g. to confirm feasibility/complete an application) are invited to apply for Innoweave Social Finance Implementation Funding.

-Funding applications are reviewed twice annually.
-Organizations that have attended an Innoweave workshop can submit funding applications up until the first working day following January 1st and July 1st.
+Funding applications are reviewed three times annually.
+Organizations that have attended an Innoweave workshop can submit funding applications up until the first working day following February 1, June 1, and October 1.
 Applicants will receive a response within 4-6 weeks of these deadlines.

 To apply for funding: